 Fields (cont) • Syslog Authentication Type-select the authentication mode to be used for sending email alerts to the mail server configured.
 The default option is No Authentication.
 The list contains: No Authentication-sets the SMTP authentication mode as No Authentication, where email alerts are sent without authentication.
-AUTH LOGIN-sets the SMTP authentication mode as AUTH LOGIN in which both the user name and password are BASE64 encoded-email alerts are sent after authenticating the user AUTH PLAIN-sets the authentication mode as AUTH PLAIN in which the authentication is done by sending the BASE64 encoded username and password in a single statement-email alerts are sent after authenticating the user.
+AUTH LOGIN-sets the SMTP authentication mode as AUTH LOGIN in which both the user name and password are BASE64 encoded-email alerts are sent after authenticating the user AUTH PLAIN-sets the authentication mode as AUTH PLAIN in which the authentication mode as AUTH PLAIN is done by conding the PASE64 encoded. authentication is done by sending the BASE64 encoded username and password in a single statement-email alerts are sent after authenticating the user.
 CRAM MD5-sends the BASE64 encoded user name and 16-byte digest in hexadecimal notation.
 The digest is generated using HMAC calculation with password as secret key and SMTP server original challenge as the message-E-mail alerts are sent after authenticating the user.
 DIGEST MD5-sets the SMTP authentication method as DIGEST-MD5 in which the BASE64 encoded MD5 digest response string that is calculated using the user name, password, realm string and nonce string, and where email alerts are sent after authenticating the user.
-Buttons • Reset -resets to default value for respective fields and discards all user inputs. • Apply-modifies attributes and saves the changes
+Buttons • Reset -resets to default value for respective fields and discards all user inputs.
+Apply -modifies attributes and saves the changes

-7.3.
+7.4.
 BSD Logging Settings